 Cherry, whose scientific name is Prunus avium is a tree that belongs to the Rosaceae family, originating in Europe.
 Also called bird cherry or wild cherry, it can be found throughout continental Europe and in colder areas of Asia Minor.
 Let’s learn more about its symbolism, spiritual meaning, and uses.

-Its lovely flowers, which can be seen in all their beauty in April, vary from white to bright pink.
+Its lovely flowers, seen in all their beauty in April, vary from white to bright pink.

 It is a deciduous tree that can reach 30 meters in height.
 The bark, purple-brown in color, appears smooth while the leaves are alternate, ovoid in shape and measure from 7 to 14 cm.

-It is delicate and fragile, but at the same time tenacious in its perfection, representing the beauty and transience of men in the world.
+It is delicate and fragile but also tenacious in its perfection, representing the beauty and transience of men in the world.
 Therefore life cycle of this tree is that of the people themselves: one is born, lives in splendor, and then leaves the tree to die and reconcile peacefully with the soil, that is the place from which we come.